-When an article is accepted for publication, the editor will provide detailed instructions about the requirements for final submission, which will be uploaded to the JSAH Scholastica website (https://jsah.scholasticahq.com/).
+When an article is accepted for publication, the editor will provide detailed instructions about the requirements for final submission.
 The final submission must include illustrations for both editions that meet the standards outlined above.

-Upon submission, the manuscript will be copyedited to conform to the JSAH house style.
-The copy editor will send copyedited articles to the author to review and approve; copyedited book, exhibition, multimedia, and website reviews will be sent to the author and the commissioning review editor for review and approval.
+Upon submission, the manuscript will be copyedited to conform to JSAH house style.
+The copy editor will send edited articles to the author to review and approve; copyedited book, exhibition, multimedia, and website reviews will be sent to the author and the commissioning review editor for review and approval.
 The first page proofs, laid out with illustrations, will also be sent as PDFs to article and review authors for approval.